criterionsignalworks/gain-block/README.md

 # Overview

-CS Gain Block (CSGB) is a very economical [HMC313](https://www.analog.com/en/products/hmc313.html) based RF amplifier module with on board power regulation and a nice "cutting edge RF black magic" aesthetic thanks to the inverted soldermask.
+**CS Gain Block (CSGB) is a very economical [HMC313](https://www.analog.com/en/products/hmc313.html) based RF amplifier module** with on board power regulation and a nice "cutting edge RF black magic" aesthetic thanks to the inverted soldermask.

-It has about 10 dB of gain, and is good from near DC to just a bit over 6 GHz.
+It has about 10 to 15 dB of gain, and is good from near DC to just a bit over 6 GHz.
 (These are figures from characterization with VNA, see more details below.)

-We developed this as part of our exploration into radar imaging, [Project Mashiro](https://github.com/criterionsignalworks/mashiro) - I (supposedly) broke an LNA evaluation board lent to us by Tektronix, which is why I'm making sure to include some protection circuitry.
+We developed this as part of our exploration into radar imaging, [Project Mashiro](https://github.com/criterionsignalworks/mashiro) - I ~~supposedly~~ broke an LNA evaluation board lent to us by Tektronix, which is why I'm making sure to include some protection circuitry.

 ![](images/csgb-side-postmod2-crop2b1.jpg)